Blotch3D/Blotch3D/readme.md

 Directional or point source lighting.
 You can have multiple directional or point light sources.
 Its intensity depends on the orientation of the polygon relative to the light.
+Specifically, it depends on the normals of the vertices of that polygon, and the light.

 Texture

 A 2D image applied to the surface of a model.
-For this to work, each vertex of the model must have a texture coordinate associated with it, which is an X,Y coordinate of the 2D bitmap image that should be aligned with that vertex.
+For this to work, each vertex of the model must have a texture coordinate associated with it, which is an X,Y value that varies between (0, 0) and (1, 1) which indicates a position within the 2D bitmap image associated with that sprite, that should be aligned with that vertex.
 Pixels across the surface of a polygon are interpolated from the texture coordinates specified for each vertex.
-To discriminate a texture's (X,Y) coordinate from a vertex's 3D (X, Y, Z) coordinate, texture (X,Y) is more often called the texture's (U,V) coordinate.
+A texture's (X,Y) coordinate is referred to as its (U,V) coordinate to discriminate it from 3D coordinates of vertices.

 Normal